How to Turn On Bluetooth Windows 10 & 11 (Complete Guide)

 After turning on Bluetooth, follow these steps to pair your smartphone or other devices:

-- Click the + Add Bluetooth or other device button.
+2. Click + Add Bluetooth or other device.

-- When your smartphone appears in the list, click it.
+6. When your device appears in the list, click it.

-How to Remove a Paired Bluetooth Device or Turn Off Bluetooth
+Go to Your Bluetooth Settings: Remove a Device or Turn It Off

 If you no longer need a device connected: